-- The oven must be operated on a DEDICATED CIRCUIT.
+- 1. The oven must be operated on a SEPARATE CIRCUIT.
 No other appliance should share the circuit with the microwave oven.
 If it does, the branch circuit fuse may blow or the circuit breaker may trip. - 2.
-The oven must be plugged into at least a 15 A, 120 V, 60 Hz GROUNDED OUTLET.
-Where a standard two-prong outlet is encountered, it is the personal responsibility and obligation of the consumer to have it replaced with a properly grounded three- prong outlet.

-3. The VOLTAGE used must be the same as specified on this microwave oven (120 V, 60 Hz).
+The oven must be plugged into at least a 15 A or 20 A, 120 V, 60 Hz GROUNDED OUTLET.
+(Beginning in 2017, all new construction and all renovated single family homes must have at least a 20 A, 120 VOLT, 60 Hz GROUNDED OUTLET).
+Where a standard two-prong outlet is encountered, it is the responsibility and obligation of the consumer to have it replaced with a properly grounded three-prong outlet. - The VOLTAGE used must be the same as specified on this microwave oven (120 V, 60 Hz).
 Using a higher voltage is dangerous and may result in a fire or oven damage.
 Using a lower voltage will cause slow cooking.
 Panasonic is NOT responsible for any damages resulting from the use of the oven with any voltage other than specified.

-TV / RADIO/WIRELESS EQUIPMENT INTERFERENCE
+TV / RADIO / WIRELESS EQUIPMENT INTERFERENCE

-This product has been tested and found to comply with the limits for Microwave Oven, pursuant to Part 18 of the FCC Rules.
+This product has been tested and found to comply with the limits for Microwave Oven.
 This product can radiate radio frequency energy, which could cause interference to such products as radio, TV, baby monitor, cordless phone, Bluetooth, wireless router, etc., which can be confirmed by turning this product off and on.
 If present, the user is encouraged to try to correct by taking one or more of the following countermeasures:

-- Increase the spacing distance between the microwave oven and other product receiving the interference. - (2) If possible, use a properly installed receiver antenna and/or reorient the receiving antenna of the other product receiving the interference. - (3) Plug the microwave oven into a different outlet from the other product receiving the interference. - (4) Clean door and sealing surfaces of the oven.
+- (1) Increase the spacing distance between the microwave oven and other product receiving the interference. - (2) If possible, use a properly installed receiver antenna and/or reorient the receiving antenna of the other product receiving the interference. - (3) Plug the microwave oven into a different outlet from the other product receiving the interference. - (4) Clean door and sealing surfaces of the oven.
 (See Care and Cleaning of Your Microwave Oven)